Exostellar-Labs/docs/usage/using-compute-optimizer-via-docker-command-line-docker-cli.md

-# Using Compute Optimizer via Docker Command Line (Docker CLI)
+# Using X-Infrastructure Optimizer via Docker Command Line (Docker CLI)

 **Start a container**\
 By default, Docker uses `runc` as the runtime.
-To use Compute Optimizer, add the following parameter to the Docker command line:
+To use X-Infrastructure Optimizer, add the following parameter to the Docker command line:

 ```
 docker run --runtime runxc ...